inmanta/inmanta-core/docs/language.rst

 Conditions
 ==========================

 Conditions can be used in typedef, implements and if statements.
-Conditions can have the following forms
+A condition is an expression that evaluates to a boolean value.
+It can have the following forms

 .. code-block:: antlr